thirdtank/brut/doc-src/javascript.md

     class Example extends BaseCustomElement {
       static tagName = "cc-example"

-Next, we'll define the attributes of our element using `observedAttributes`, which is part of the custom element spec:
+Next, we'll define the attributes of our element using `observedAttributes`, which is part of the custom element spec (and not specific to BrutJS):

       static observedAttributes = [
         "transform",